-Liposuction is one of our most popular cosmetic surgery treatments offered at Cosmos Clinic.
+Liposuction is one of our most popular cosmetic surgery treatments offered at Cosmos Aesthetics.
 Women and men who choose to undergo liposuction often complain about stubborn areas of body fat that just won’t go even after adhering to a healthy diet and exercising regularly.

 But we often receive questions about the effects of weight gain after liposuction.